+Teachers providing instruction in courses not subject to annual state assessments will receive growth measures derived from LEA developed DOE approved Student Learning Objectives.
 TKES shall include student growth through measures developed by the LEA and approved by GaDOE for teachers who teach courses that are not subject to annual state assessments.

-The primary purpose of SLOs is to improve student learning at the classroom level.
+The primary purpose of SLOs is to improve student achievement at the classroom level.
 An equally important purpose of SLOs is to provide evidence of each teacher's instructional impact on student learning.
 The SLO process requires teachers to use assessments to measure student growth using two data points (a pre- to a post-assessment).